 - Your household income level falls below USDA levels for Reduced Price lunches

 To get a fee waiver, you MUST go through your school counselor.
-You cannot apply directly through the College Board or ACT.
-This takes time, so make sure you do this well before you plan to register for the test.
+You cannot apply directly through the College Board or ACT, Inc. This takes time, so make sure you do this well before you plan to register for the test.

 Contact your school counselor as soon as possible if you qualify for a fee waiver.

-The late fee for registration is around half the test of the cost itself, causing a 50% increase in the test cost if you're late to register.
+The late fee for registration is around half the cost of the test itself, causing a 50% increase in the test cost if you're late to register.
 If you have a test date set in mind, register months in advance so you don't forget.
-Make sure you get a confirmation by e-mail so you have no surprises come test day.
+Make sure you get a confirmation by email so you have no surprises come test day.

 Even worse than paying the late fee is missing the test date registration altogether.
 If you've been prepping for a specific date, this will cause you to lose momentum from your test prep and lower your score.